microsoft/testfx-docs/RFCs/005-Framework-Extensibility-Custom-DataSource.md

 ### Proposed solution
 Here is a solution for using custom data source in data driven tests.

-The test framework should define an abstract class `DataSource` which can be extended to get data from custom data source.
+The test framework should define an abstract class `TestDataSource` which can be extended to get data from custom data source.
 ```
-    public abstract DataSource : Attribute
+    public abstract TestDataSource : Attribute
     {
         /// <summary>
         /// Gets the test data from custom data source.